 Pursuant to the Rules of the Southern Illinois University School of Law, "the Law School will make reasonable accommodations for students with disabilities.
 A student seeking such accommodation must make application to the Associate Dean in accordance with the Southern Illinois University School of Law Policy Concerning Applicants and Students with Disabilities.
 A student is required timely to submit appropriate documentation of the disability sufficient to allow the Associate Dean to determine the reasonableness of the accommodation requested.
-If the requested accommodation after consultation with the appropriate faculty member(s).
+If the requested accommodation concerns examinations, the Associate Dean will decide whether to grant the accommodation after consultation with the appropriate faculty member(s).
 The Associate Dean and the faculty members involved will treat the identity of the student requesting accommodation as confidential, to the maximum extent practicable."